Gabe Woodward: University of Southern California

 Enrolling around the Fall of 1997, Woodward was a 2001 Graduate of the University of Southern California where he received a Bachelor of Arts Degree in Social Sciences, and trained and competed with USC's Men's swim team under Hall of Fame Coach Mark Schubert.
 While at USC, he earned NCAA All-American honors three times, and was a four-time recipient of All America honors.
 During his years as a collegiate student-athlete, Gabe was a medalist at the 1999 World University Games in the 4x100 free relay, and later would serve as the 2001 Team Co-Captain for the USC Trojans Swim Team.

 After graduating USC in 2001, Woodward came to The Master's University in Santa Clarita, California to pursue a course of study in Biblical Counseling.
 While at Master's U., he trained under swim Coach Bruce Patmos at the nearby Canyons Aquatic Club in Valencia, and began to see improvement in his swimming.
 He experienced a noteworthy recovery from his collegiate injury of a pinched nerve in his shoulder.
 For a time in college, Woodward had very limited use of his arm and shoulder as a result of the injury.
 After training with Patmos, Woodward trained with the highly competitive Irvine Novaquatics Club by 2003 where he swam under Head Coach Dave Salo.
 Salo coached at Novaquatics from around 1990-2003.
-In May of 2004, swimming for the Irvine Novaquatics, Woodward placed third in the 100 freestyle with a time of 50.55 at the Grand Challenge Invitational in Los Angeles.
+In May 2004, swimming for the Irvine Novaquatics, Woodward placed third in the 100 freestyle with a time of 50.55 at the Grand Challenge Invitational in Los Angeles.
 His training with Patmos and Salo led him to a sixth place finish in his event at the U.S. Olympic trials and a place on the 2004 U.S. Athens Olympic team.